IZMEHD/ARoMA/README.md

 **ToDo**

-1.Disable Recording
-2.Verify instructions
+1.Verify instructions
-3.Polishing
+2.Polishing
-4.How to add Hint Text and Image
+3.How to add Hint Text and Image
-5.How to add Hint Video
+4.How to add Hint Video